Skip to content

 - We are top 10 in the UK for high quality staff and lecturers as well as good personal relationships with teaching staff.
 (Times Higher Education Student Experience survey 2018).

-- Training teachers since 1847 – outstanding primary and secondary school training as rated by Ofsted in 2015
+- Training teachers since 1847 – outstanding primary and secondary school training

 - Through our Your Future Plan programme 4,100 students went on a placement or internship.